Exploring the Knoydart Peninsula

 A real haven of peace, situated on the outskirts of the village of Villandry, a short walk from its magnificent château.
 The jacuzzi here is a wonderful way to refresh your muscles after a day of cycling and there are massages available too.
 Pascal and his team look forward to welcoming you.

-Tour Only Prices
+Tour Only Prices 2019

-Sign up to receive exclusive offers, expert advice and insider access to all the latest cycle news.
+Sign up for our newsletter to receive exclusive offers, expert advice and insider access to all the latest activity holiday news.